Configure Connected Apps with OAuth 2.0 Trust

 Control where content can be embedded using domain allowlist for embedding

-Starting in June 2023 (Tableau version 2023.2), you and your users can control whether Tableau content can be embedded without restriction or restricted to certain domains using the Update Embedding Settings for Site method in Tableau REST API.
+Starting in June 2023 (Tableau 2023.2), you and your users can control whether Tableau content can be embedded without restriction or restricted to certain domains using the Update Embedding Settings for Site method in Tableau REST API.

 By default, the unrestrictedEmbedding site setting for embedding is set to true to allow unrestricted embedding.
 Alternatively, you and your users can set the setting to false and specify the domains where Tableau content in external applications can be embedded using the allowList parameter.